-Written by Professor Chris Cook and accompanied by "have a go" habits developed by Ruth Rice, the themed reflections can be used at any point throughout the year.
+You can read our thirteen daily reflections Written by Professor Chris Cook and accompanied by "have a go" habits developed by Ruth Rice.

 If you want to speak to someone, please visit the Mental Health Foundation website, which has lots of helpful resources and contacts.

 Who is in our hearts and minds?
 How can we reach beyond the confines of rooms and homes to connect with those we love?

 When feeling lonely, turn to God, and ask God to turn to you.

 Scary though these things may be, God may well be in our midst, waiting to bless us.

 Have you ever found yourself not knowing what to say when someone cheerily said “How are you?”

 What is the passion in your life?
 Do you spend a lot of time wishing you could do something else?

 Life sometimes feels like one long to-do list.

 Have you ever been busy with work or a task and, having got through it all, then found the anti-climax afterwards even harder to deal with?